This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Getting an Inclusive Playground Close to Home

-If you don’t have a universally-designed playground in your community, there are a number of steps you can take to get the plan in action.
+If you do not have a universally-designed playground in your community, there are several steps you can take to help your community create one:

 - Speak with local chapters of disability organizations about sponsorship and funding, such as the United Cerebral Palsy (UCP), Easter Seals, and United Way.